DOI-ONRR/doi-extractives-data/research/sprint-mightymoose/sprint-mightymoose_interview-script.md

 ## Main questions

+_Pull up one of the versions of the site png in a web browser.
+Record which one you're using for this test in your notes.
+We will only use one per participant._

 "I’ve got a sample page from our new site here.
 This is just a picture of what it will look like, it's not clickable."

 "Imagine somebody sent you a link to this site and this is what popped up in front of you when you clicked on the link.
 I'd like to ask you some general questions about what you see here.
 If you could, please talk out loud as you explore and walk me through what you're thinking.
 This will help us understand how to improve things later."